Acute kidney injury

 - the heart pumping out less blood than normal as a result of heart failure, liver failure or sepsis

 AKI can also be caused by a problem with the kidney itself, such as inflammation of the filters in the kidney (glomerulonephritis), the blood vessels (vasculitis), or other structures in the kidney.

-This may be caused by a reaction to some drugs, infections or the liquid dye used in some types of X-rays.
+This may be caused by a reaction to some medicines, infections or the liquid dye used in some types of X-rays.

-It may also be the result of a blockage affecting the drainage of the kidneys, such as:
+It may sometimes be the result of a blockage affecting the drainage of the kidneys, such as:

 Diagnosing acute kidney injury

-- in an "at risk" group and suddenly fall ill
+- are in an "at risk" group and suddenly fall ill

 - get symptoms of AKI